 The Arts Council Collection was founded in 1946 and is managed by the Hayward Gallery, Southbank Centre in London on behalf of Arts Council England.
 It is based at the Hayward Gallery and at Longside at Yorkshire Sculpture Park.

 It is the most widely circulated of all of Britain’s national collections and can be seen in museums and galleries across the UK and abroad.
 Unique among national collections, it lends to public buildings in the UK, including schools, universities, hospitals and charitable associations.

-Entry price is included in the normal adult ticket price for Torre Abbey Museum, kids and teens go free.
+Entry price is included in the normal adult ticket price for Torre Abbey Museum.